ninjaaron/administrative-scripting-with-julia/README.rst

   warm up.
 There are ways to precompile some things, but who wants to bother for little scripts?
 The speed of the compiler is impressive for how good it actually is, but it's not instant.

+  Note: in recent versions of Julia, there is a `--compile=min` option which can be used to force Julia to do less code specialization.
+  Combining this with `-O0` will reduce JIT warmup time, though method resolution will still take time in some instances.

 The above are reasonable arguments against using Julia on a certain class of servers.
 However, none of this stuff really matters on a